NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

    The proxy certificate is local to each bastion, is valid for 30 days and is renewed every time you login to each bastion.
-If you do not log in at least once every 30 days to each bastion, the proxy certificate will expire on that bastion.
-To renew your certificate, you will have to log in to the bastion and enter your master certificate passphrase.
+If you do not log in at least once every 30 days, you may be prompted to enter your master certificate passphrase To renew your certificate, you will have to log in to the bastion and enter your master certificate passphrase.
 This will renew the proxy certificate, as usual, for 30 days.

+   The proxy certificate is local to each bastion, is valid for 30 days and is renewed every time you login to each bastion.
+If you do not log in a bastion at least once every 30 days, you will be prompted to enter your master certificate passphrase and then wait for your certificate to be signed.
+The certificate is valid across all bastions.
+For example, if you have access to Hera and Jet, and renew your certificate by logging into Hera, it will also be renewed on Jet as well.
+This will renew the proxy certificate for 30 days.
+However, when you log into Jet, you may be asked to enter your master certificate passphrase, but you will not have to wait for your certificate to be signed again.

 Generating a Master Certificate